maroontress/StyleChecker/README.md

 Some analyzers can be customized to change their behaviors, placing the configuration file `StyleChecker.xml` at the project root.
-The XML schema `config.v1.xsd` of the configuration file and a sample of the configuration file are provided in the source tree.
-Note that StyleChecker does not use the XML Schema file, but it helps you edit `StyleChecker.xml` with the text editor that is able to validate XML documents (for example, Visual Studio IDE, Visual Studio Code, and so on).
+The XML Schema Definition file `config.v1.xsd` of the configuration file and a sample of the configuration file are provided in the directory `StyleChecker/StyleChecker/nuget/samples/` of the source tree (or in `~/.nuget/packages/stylechecker/`_`VERSION`_`/samples/` if you installed StyleChecker with the NuGet package).
+Note that StyleChecker does not use the XML Schema Definition file, but it helps you edit `StyleChecker.xml` with the text editor that is able to validate XML documents (for example, Visual Studio IDE, Visual Studio Code, and so on).

 Create your own `StyleChecker.xml` file and place it at your project root, and add the `AdditionalFiles` element to `.csproj` file in your project